shreya172004/Containerization_and_DevOps/ASSIGNMENT1/REPORT.md

 This project demonstrates the design, containerization, and deployment of a production-ready web application using modern Docker practices.
 The system consists of two services:

-- **Backend:** A FastAPI (Python 3.11) REST API that provides CRUD operations with auto-generated documentation
+- **Backend:** A FastAPI (Python 3.11) REST API that provides CRUD operations with auto-generated documentation.
-- **Database:** A PostgreSQL 15 Alpine database with persistent storage
+- **Database:** A PostgreSQL 15 Alpine database with persistent storage.

 Key technologies and concepts demonstrated:
-- Docker multi-stage builds for optimized images
+- Docker multi-stage builds for optimized images.
-- Docker Compose for service orchestration with health checks and restart policies
+- Docker Compose for service orchestration with health checks and restart policies.
-- IPvlan networking for static IP assignment to containers
+- IPvlan networking for static IP assignment to containers.
-- Named volumes for data persistence
+- Named volumes for data persistence.
-- Non-root user execution for container security
+- Non-root user execution for container security.
-- Table auto-creation on startup via database initialization script

 ---